Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - Deletes all chats or reset all settings to default.

 ## Uploaded files
-- To view uploaded files and vector stores, click on ⚙️ in the sidebar and select **Uploaded files**.
+* To view uploaded files and vector stores, click the ⚙️ button in the sidebar and select **Uploaded Files**.
-- The dialog window lists all files and vector stores uploaded to your OpenAI account or organization.
-Next to the vector store, it also shows the associated chat and status.
+* The dialog displays all files and vector stores associated with your OpenAI account or organization.
+For each vector store, the associated chat and current status are also shown.
-  - Vector stores that have expired vector stores do not cost anything to keep.
+  * Expired vector stores do not incur storage costs.
-- You can select and delete files or vector stores from your account or organization.
+* You can select and delete files or vector stores from your account or organization.

 ## LM Studio setup instructions
 The LM Studio integration requires initial setup.
 Follow these steps to set up LM Studio.